-Monitoring, compliance, enforcement and assurance Compliance, enforcement and assurance under the EPBC Act is ineffective.
-There has been limited activity to enforce the EPBC Act over the 20 year period it has been in effect, and the transparency of what has been done is limited.
+Monitoring, compliance, enforcement and assurance under the EPBC Act is ineffective

+There has been limited activity to enforce the EPBC Act over the 20-year period it has been in effect, and the transparency of what has been done is low.

-While the Department has improved its regulatory compliance and enforcement functions in recent years, it relies on a collaborative approach to compliance and enforcement, which is weak.
-Serious enforcement actions are rarely used, indicating a limited regard for the benefits of using of the full force of the law where it is warranted.
-When issued, penalties issued are not commensurate with the harm of damaging a public good of national interest.
+While the Department has improved its regulatory compliance and enforcement functions in recent years, it still relies on a collaborative approach to compliance and enforcement.
+This is too weak.

+Serious enforcement actions are rarely used, indicating a limited regard for the benefits of using the full force of the law where it is warranted.
+When issued, penalties are not commensurate with the harm of damaging a public good of national interest.
 Since 2010, a total of 22 infringements have been issued for breaches of conditions of approval, with total fines less than \$230,000.
 By way of contrast, individual local governments frequently issue more than this amount in paid parking fines annually.